 The Bible is the divinely-inspired record of God’s revelation to humanity.

-That the entirety of Scripture calls all Christians to love their neighbor and to demonstrate care for the poor and oppressed around them.
+That the arc of Scripture calls all Christians to love their neighbor and to demonstrate care for the poor and oppressed around them.

 "He has told you, O man, what is good;